-The University of Adelaide undertakes formal reviews of its Units and Programs.
+The University of Adelaide undertakes formal reviews of its Academic Units and Programs.
 Review activities are an integral part of the University's approach to quality assurance.
 The review process follows the University's Quality Assurance Planning and Budgeting, Implementation, Review and Improvement (PIRI) process with cycles of review, implementation and reflection on improvements.
 Reviews include external assessment and are conducted with reference to the requirements of the Australian Qualifications Framework (AQF), the Australian Higher Education Standards Framework (HESF), and the University's policies, strategic plan and relevant associated plans.

 Reviews also provide an opportunity to address future prospects and enhancement through critical self-evaluation, embrace success and benchmark against national and international universities.